-- In the meantime, anyone unable to work from home is permitted to attend their place of work, subject to employers ensuring it complies with Covid-secure guidance.
+- In the meantime, it remains the case that anyone unable to work from home is permitted to attend their place of work, subject to employers ensuring it complies with Covid-secure guidance.
 The government has amended its Covid-secure guidance to clarify that “employers should consider whether home working is appropriate for workers facing mental or physical health difficulties, or those with a particularly challenging home working environment”, thereby reintroducing some flexibility for employers about who they can permit to return to the workplace.

 - As well as needing to manage the physical risks to people’s health from Coronavirus, employers are also advised to bear in mind staff wellbeing and employee relations as part of their return to work planning.
 A couple of recent reports have highlighted possible issues in this area: